-- If the landlord fails to maintain the property in compliance with the Code and the tenant or the tenant's family or guests are not responsible for the failure, the tenant may: - 1) Request in writing that the landlord make repairs within 14 days, and if the landlord fails to do so the tenant may withhold an amount of rent that reasonably reflects the reduced value of the unit.
-Rent withholding begins from the fifteenth day until repairs are made; OR - 2) Request in writing that the landlord make repairs within 14 days and if the landlord fails to do so the tenant may have the repairs made and deduct up to \$500 or 1/2 of the month's rent, whichever is more, but not to exceed one month's rent.
-Repairs must be done in compliance with the Code.
-Receipt for the repairs must be given to the landlord and no more than the cost of the repairs can be deducted from the rent; and also - 3) File suit against the landlord for damages and injunctive relief.
+If the landlord fails to maintain the property in compliance with the Code and the tenant or the tenant's family or guests are not responsible for the failure, the tenant may:

+- 1. Request in writing that the landlord make repairs within 14 days, and if the landlord fails to do so the tenant may withhold an amount of rent that reasonably reflects the reduced value of the unit.
+Rent withholding begins from the 15th day until repairs are made; OR - 2.
+Request in writing that the landlord make repairs within 14 days and if the landlord fails to do so the tenant may have the repairs made and deduct up to \$500 or 1/2 of the month's rent without exceeding one month's rent.
+Repairs must be done in compliance with the Code and receipts must be provided to the landlord; and also - 3.
+File suit against the landlord for damages and injunctive relief.